GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/with-three-js/index.md

 This action does not clear the loaded 3D Texture data and the loaded 3D Model data.
 They will continue to be accessible by ID.

+**Resolve Bounding Box Collision (Deprecated)**
+Resolve collisions between Bounding Boxes.
+It is not necessary to use the "Check Bounding Box Collision" condition beforehand.
+(It will do almost the same processing) Note that the 3D Objects are still in contact after resolution. ("Check Bounding Box Collision" condition will not be false.)
+3D Object thickness too thin for the amount of movement will not resolve correctly.
+This action updates the "Bounding Box Collision Result".

 **Resolve Bounding Box Collision**
 Resolve collisions between Bounding Boxes.
 It is not necessary to use the "Check Bounding Box Collision" condition beforehand.
 (It will do almost the same processing) Note that the 3D Objects are still in contact after resolution. ("Check Bounding Box Collision" condition will not be false.)
 3D Object thickness too thin for the amount of movement will not resolve correctly.
 This action updates the "Bounding Box Collision Result".
+"Bounding Box Collision Result" stores the value when the Target 3D Object is unmoved.

 **Rotate 3D Camera**
 Rotate the 3D Camera in the order X, Y, Z.